 Do not soak the area.

 Agitate the area working from the outer edges in.
-Let the spotter dwell for the recommended time.
+Let the spotter sit for the recommended dwell time.
 Refer to the chemical manufacturer’s guidelines for the proper wet dwell time.

 Step 6: Blot with Clean Towel